StefanCVen/StefanCVen/README.md

 - 👋 Hi, I’m @StefanCVen
 - 👀 I’m interested in learning how to code
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning C# & Python
 - 📫 How to teach me...
 Anyone with tips for starting the coding journey will help alot.

 <!---